edhemaga/angular-flagship/README.md

 # My latest Angular portfolio.
-### From Angular 14 to 17 version were used in the project.
+### Angular 14 to 17 versions were used in the project.

 Involved over the entire project but was the owner and built it completely from scratch: 'Chat'